Feysh-Group/corax-community/docs/en/feature_diff.md

 | Predictable Random Number Generation  |                                                        |
 | Weak Hash Algorithm                   |                                                        |

+You can refer to the IDE command parameter template: [.run/list-all-rules.run.xml](/.run/list-all-rules.run.xml) to print all rule names and IDs in the plugin.

 **If you want to learn more about Corax Commercial Edition, you can visit www.feysh.com or contact directly at contact@feysh.com**